scicore-unibas-ch/ansible-role-slurm/README.md

   RedHat: "root"
   Debian: "slurm"

-# EPEL is required to install slurm packages and some dependencies on CentOS/RedHat systems
+# EPEL is required to install slurm packages and some dependencies on CentOS/RedHat systems.
 slurm_add_epel_repo: true

 # You can set this to true to enable the openhpc yum repos on centos